tookit/vue-material-admin/README.md

 * will create a new template by vue-cli 3.x
-* will remove some useless code becuase of the vuetify framework updates
+* will remove some useless code because of the vuetify framework updates
 * may add vue-nuxt support
 * may add vuex support and sample code
 * will refactor the whole code